Cathie Beck

 Cathie Beck (born August 3, 1955) is an American journalist and creative writer based in Denver, Colorado.
 Her memoir Cheap Cabernet: A Friendship, which she self-published in October 2009, was published by Hyperion Books in July 2010.

-Her short stories have been published in Riverrun Literary Magazine, Glimmer Train Literary Collective, Red Dirt Publications, and Zoetrope Stories, to name a few, and in innumerable university literary periodicals and publications.
+Iris Dart, author of “Beaches” endorses Cheap Cabernet: A Friendship on the book cover.

+Cheap Cabernet: A Friendship got picked up by Hyperion Books after it hit No. 1 Amazon Movers & Shakers.

+Cheap Cabernet: A Friendship went on to win: